 As attorneys that regularly handle slip and fall cases, we look for certain details to hold people accountable.
 First, we look at whether the stairway where you fell on is outdoors or indoors because they have different problems we analyze.

 Outdoor stairs are exposed to the outdoor elements daily.
 As such outdoor stairs disintegrate and fall into disrepair if they are not up-kept properly.
 Additionally, the outdoor elements such as rain can cause the stairs to be slippery.
 This problem is aggravated when the stairs are not properly slopped causing puddles.
 These puddles result in mold growth increasing the slipperiness on the stairs.

 Indoor stairs tend to be used more frequently than outdoor stairs.
-When the indoor stairs are carpeted the carpet becomes worn after frequent use and the edge of the worn carpeted stairs become very slippery.
-When the indoor stairs are made of finished wood or polished stone these finishes on the stair are slippery.
-In the situation where liquid is spilled on the wood or stone the stairs are extremely slippery.
+When the indoor stairs are carpeted, the carpet becomes worn after frequent use and the edges of the worn carpeted stairs become very slippery.
+When the indoor stairs are made of finished wood or polished stone, these finishes on the stair are slippery.
+In the situation where liquid is spilled on the wood or stone, the stairs are extremely slippery.

-Lastly, we whether the stairs are outdoor or indoor we look at the lighting conditions.
-Poor lighting or inadequate lighting be an important contributing factor causing stair fall injuries.
+Lastly, we look at the lighting conditions.
+Poor lighting or inadequate lighting can be an important contributing factor causing stair fall injuries.
 Bad lighting can hide defects, spills, or other dangerous conditions on stairs that cause injuries.